How to Use the Paris Metro

 Paris metro passes

 If you are staying in Paris for a long time (4 days or more) and plan to use the metro frequently, one of the transport passes is probably the best option for you.
-Please note that this transport is no longer included in the Paris Pass tourist card, although the card is still useful for sightseeing.
+Please note that this transport is no longer included in the Paris Pass tourist card, although it is still a good option for sightseeing.

 These passes allow you to use all types of public transport in Île-de-France (metro, RER, buses, trams and trains) in the zones of your choice.
 The most common options are:

-- Paris Visite: purchased separately, this pass allows unlimited travel for 1, 2, 3 or 5 consecutive days.
+• Paris Visite: purchased separately, it allows unlimited travel for 1, 2, 3 or 5 consecutive days.
 Available for zones 1-3 or 1-5.
 Includes some discounts on attractions and activities.

-- Navigo Découverte pass: this pass offers unlimited travel for the whole week (Monday to Sunday) or the whole month in the zones you choose, with the weekly pass for zones 1-5 being the most common.
-It is a rechargeable card that requires a passport-sized photo and an initial payment for the physical card.
+• Navigo Découverte pass: this pass offers unlimited travel for the whole week (Monday to Sunday) or the whole month, in the zones you choose, with the weekly pass for zones 1-5 being the most common.
+It is a rechargeable card that requires a passport-size photo and an initial payment for the physical card.

 Paris metro timetables and frequency